Georgia Southern Eagles football: Appalachian State

 Since Georgia Southern joined Appalachian State in the Southern Conference in 1993, the schools have played each other annually in football.
 Both teams are now members of the Sun Belt Conference.
-Appalachian State leads the series 21–16–1 through the 2024 season.
+Appalachian State leads the series 21–19–1 through the 2025 season.

 Georgia State

 Georgia Southern and Georgia State have competed against each other in football since 2014.
-Georgia State leads the series 6–5 through the 2024 season.
+The series is tied 6–6 through the 2025 season.

 Traditions

 Nickname

 The athletics teams of Georgia Southern University are referred to as the Eagles.
 However, the school has gone by a number of different nicknames.
 From as early as 1907 the teams of the then First District A&M school were referred to as the Culture to reflect the agricultural background of the school.
 From 1924 to 1941, the nickname was the Blue Tide.
 After World War II, athletic teams were referred to as the Professors reflecting the school's status as a teacher-training college.
 However, in 1959 when the school was renamed Georgia Southern College, a student vote was held to determine the new mascot; among the 104 entries, voters chose Eagles over Colonels by a narrow margin.
 In 1997, a contest was held to select the official name of the mascot, incoming freshman Imen Edmond and Heidi Barber won with the name GUS.